 Lens often have a switch at the side which allows you to set whether the camera will focus automatically, or if you have to manually focus yourself.

-Manual focussing can be good for night photography, landscape photography, architecture and also for focus stacking.
+Manual focusing can be good for night photography, landscape photography, architecture and also for focus stacking.

 Automatic focus is great for when you are just walking around or won’t have time to adjust your focus.
-Automatic focus is also good incase you have a sudden photography opportunity which you might miss if you had the lens in manual focus, as well as event and sport photography.
+Automatic focus is also good in case you have a sudden photography opportunity which you might miss if you had the lens in manual focus, as well as event and sports photography.

 You should remember that even if your lens is dust or moisture sealed you need to be careful when changing your lens, as that will break the seal and expose the none protected parts.

-The type of lens you need will really depends what you will be taking pictures of.
-Ideally it’s good to have a range of lenses in your camera bag to cater for all situations.
+The type of lens you need will really depend on what you’ll be taking pictures of.
+Ideally, it’s good to have a range of lenses in your camera bag to cater for all situations.
 It’s also good to have one that is general purpose.
 The lens I have on my camera most of the time by default is a Canon 24-105 F/4.
 I would then switch this to something else when required.